How to File Form GSTR-3B

-For the first two months – July’17 and August’17, businesses need to file a simple return in Form GSTR-3B by declaring the summary of inward supplies and outward supplies.
-However, the invoice-wise details in Form GSTR-1 and Form GSTR-2 for July and August needs to be filed by 5th September and 20th September, 2017 respectively.
+For the first 6 months – July’17 to December’17, businesses need to file a simple return in Form GSTR-3B by declaring the summary of inward supplies and outward supplies.
+However, the invoice-wise details in Form GSTR-1, Form GSTR-2 and GSTR-3 are required to file as per notified dates.

 |Revised Return Timelines for July|

 The revised return dates will provide an additional 25 days’ time for businesses to equip and settle with the various requirements of new indirect tax system.
 In addition to the above, no late fees and penalty would be levied for slippage in return filing for the interim period.

 Form GSTR-3B will be the first return which businesses will be filing under GST.
 In this blog, let us understand how to fill Form GSTR-3B.